nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 - Task index is the number displayed between "#" and description of the task.
     - e.g. "#1029 meeting", 1029 is the index.

+- If only the index is entered for the edit command, command will still be valif.
+    - e.g. "edit 1028' is valid.
 ```

 ### Showing all commands : `help`